liquidctl/liquidctl/docs/gigabyte-rgb-fusion2-guide.md

 The [fusion_rgb_cycle.py](extra/contrib/fusion_rgb_cycle.py) script can be used to have one of these controllers cycle through a list of colors of the user's choice.
 It uses the `fixed` mode but updates the controller continuously.
-It can be invoked with:
+It can be started with:

 ```
 # extra/contrib/fusion_rgb_cycle.py 350017 ff2608